k3s-io/k3s/README.md

 Quick-Start - Install Script
 --------------

-The `install.sh` script provides a convenient way for installing to systemd or openrc, to install k3s as a service just run:
+The `install.sh` script provides a convenient way to download K3s and add a service to systemd or openrc - to install k3s as a service just run:

 ```bash